Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/Windows Settings.md

 ## :material-monitor-screenshot: Desktop Icons

-*We're sorry, but the documentation for this isn't written yet.
-Feel free to provide your contribution at [https://github.com/Atlas-OS/docs](https://github.com/Atlas-OS/docs).*
+This file will take you to the Windows Settings page for Desktop Icon settings.
+On this page, you can change what default icons you want to view on your desktop.

 ## :material-alphabetical: Language